cxgdev/scorekeeper/README.md

 > ✏️ **NOTE** - Scorekeeper is in active development.
 Any contributions are appreciated!

+## Features

+- Volleyball integration for Daktronics All Sport 5000
+- Type-safe, event-driven API
+- Easily extendable to other sports
+- Works with Node.js + TypeScript out of the box

 ## Supported Sports

 - All Sport 5000